-In order to meet the campaign aims to improve awareness and adoption of preventative measures and standards such as CLOCS and FORS we will:
+Our long-term plan to improve awareness and adoption of preventative measures and standards such as CLOCS and FORS includes action to:

 - Collate a continuous and consistent live record of those individuals killed or seriously injured in collisions with HGVs across the country in order to show the extent and continuing regularity of the problem, to hit home the reason for the campaign, and to remember those who will never come home.